Why Choose Accelerated Massage Therapy Programs?

 In theory, X number of hours should be the same no matter the length of the program.
 As mentioned above, there’s the greater possibility of higher quality guest instructors in an accelerated program, so as long as students are getting enough time to rest and integrate, enough quality time and not just quantity time in the classroom, and enough clinic hours, then an accelerated program should be the same or better.
 Quality time may often have to do with the depth and quality of the relationships with classmates, which again is likely to be greater in an accelerated program.

-Our massage therapy program has been an accelerated one since the early 1990s, so we have a great deal of experience fine tuning how to offer quality education in a short period of time, and we might be the only school that offers an accelerated program that meets the specific licensing requirements for all states (except NE and NY).
+Our massage therapy program has been an accelerated one since the early 1990s, so we have a great deal of experience fine tuning how to offer quality education in a short period of time, and we might be the only school that offers an accelerated program that meets the specific licensing requirements in 48 states.

 For more information about our program, click the button below.